ckarcz/Modular-Lunetta/README.md

 This repository contains all information, files, and explanations regarding my build of a simple(?) modular lunetta-synthesizer-pattern-generator-logic-machine built using mostly CD4000 series CMOS digital logic chips, sometimes in linear or irregular way to create classic (or not so classic) synthesizer circuits & modules.

 Warning - Although most of these circuits are pretty simple, this is a ambitious project and meant for people who have at least decent knowledge of electronics and some prior project experience, particularly with stripboarding.
 Though I plan to explain circuits whenever possible, this repo will not exactly hold your hand through everything.
-You will have to understand the circuit yourself and connect the dots were necessary.
+You will have to understand the circuit yourself and connect the dots where necessary.

 Who - I'm a software developer who has a big love for music and a long time interest in diy electronics (but thought it out of my league).
 Anyway around 2012 I took the leap and brought the two together and have learned a lot since then.
 But I'm still learning!